 Transitioning towards Low-Carbon Resilience

-To gradually transition towards a low-carbon future and build climate resilience, ASEH adopts a four-prong approach through low-carbon strategies, a comprehensive management framework, socially responsible actions and performance-oriented results.
+ASEH adopts a four-prong approach through low-carbon strategies, a comprehensive management framework, socially responsible actions and performance-oriented results.
 We begin by establishing a clear-cut strategic axis for low-carbon transition and then applying international management standards to strengthen internal systems and taking responsible actions to improve production models and create green value with our value chain partners.
-We would subsequently track and evaluate the results of our performance.

-- Integrated carbon management: promoting low-carbon development through energy saving, green energy and energy storage
+- Low-Carbon Energy Resource Diversification：promoting low-carbon development through energy saving, green energy and energy storage

-- Low-carbon energy investments: investing in green and renewable energy sources to lower environmental and external social costs
+- Innovative technology and investments: Invest in green energy or carbon capture and storage technologies to lower environmental and external social costs

 - Climate solutions: providing the global market with feasible low-carbon solutions